jsonchin/nba_stats_scraper_db_storage/README.md

 1) I was curious about a new statistic and scraped it from stats.nba.com writing a new Python function to make the request to that API endpoint.
 2) Retrieve the old data stored as json and aggregate them using pandas (having to write more Python code).
+3) Write the pandas/numpy/python code to find out the statistic.

 While that was alright, I felt I needed a cleaner, more automatic workflow and more modularability.